Pixi.

 When Should I Get a Sleep Study Done Based on Data from My Watch?

-With or without a smart watch to give you sleep data, if you are excessively tired during the day, wake up with headaches, have poor concentration, have high blood pressure, are a known snorer, ever wake up choking or gasping and/or have been seen to stop breathing at night, it is a good idea to get a sleep study and find out if you are amongst the many millions of people who can easily get healthier sleep and feel better by simply treating their sleep apnoea.
+With or without a smartwatch to give you sleep data, if you are excessively tired during the day, wake up with headaches, have poor concentration, have high blood pressure, are a known snorer, ever wake up choking or gasping and/or have been seen to stop breathing at night, it is a good idea to get a sleep study and find out if you are amongst the many millions of people who can easily get healthier sleep and feel better by simply treating their sleep apnoea.

 What About Smart Phones?

-There are apps available that monitor breathing patterns and snoring through sound and movement through the phone’s accelerometer that requires you to have your phone in the bed with you.
-These don’t look at heartrate or oximetry so are even less accurate than watches at measuring sleep stages, but through sound and movement can be useful indicators of likely sleep apnoea.
+There are apps available that monitor breathing patterns and snoring through sound and movement through the phone’s accelerometer which requires you to have your phone in the bed with you.
+These don’t look at heart rate or oximetry so are even less accurate than watches at measuring sleep stages, but through sound and movement can be useful indicators of likely sleep apnoea.
 If your sleep app suggests likely sleep apnoea, whether through loud snoring or if it’s detected you waking up frequently, it’s a good idea to follow up with a level 1 or 2 sleep study to get a definitive diagnosis.

 Sleep Questionnaire